TimUnderhay/ngx-panzoom/README.md

 It is built using Angular CLI 10.x, so it may or may not work with Angular versions earlier than this.
 It is only tested with the corresponding version of Angular.

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
-But as this library doesn't fit the traditional Angular model, as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
+But as this library doesn't fit the traditional Angular model, as its purpose is only to apply CSS transforms to a certain part of the DOM, without moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
 By using this approach, it is hoped that compatibility and performance will be maximised.

 ## A New Name